Hyperparameter Optimization for AST Differencing: Terminology

-Note that there can be several meta-models for representing ASTs of a same programming language.
+Note that there can be several meta-models for representing ASTs of the same programming language.
 For example, \gumtree can model a Java AST according to four different meta-models: JDT, Spoon, JavaParser and srcML.
-Since the choice of meta-model has an impact on the topology of the resulting ASTs, it finally also have an impact on the computed edit scripts.
+Since the choice of meta-model has an impact on the topology of the resulting ASTs, it finally also has an impact on the computed edit-scripts.